wilmix3/JRAADVANCEDBUSINESS/README.md

 # JRAADVANCEDBUSINESS
 =======================

 JRA  is used  for  overtaking    the  competitors.
-Since  Programming Languagae   is  not used  for
+Since  Programming Language   is  not used  for

 competitive  purpose.Programming Language  is  used  for  professional/Organizational/company purpose.